tjnb0/CHIMERA/README.md

 # CHIMERA
-### Compressible, High-resolution Ideal MHD with Ensemble Randomisation Approach
+### Compressible, High-resolution Ideal MHD with an Ensemble Randomization Approach

 A finite-volume solver for the compressible ideal magnetohydrodynamics (MHD) equations in two spatial dimensions, written in modern Fortran.
 Developed as